 This decadent mocha chocolate syrup adds a touch of elegance to simple desserts like sundaes, affogatos, pound cakes, and more.

-Mocha Chocolate Syrup ready to be poured into coffee drinks or hot chocolate, drizzled over ice cream, stirred into milk, or spooned over cake.
+This syrup recipe is ready to be poured into coffee drinks or hot chocolate, drizzled over ice cream, stirred into milk, or spooned over cake.
 There’s no end to the uses for the syrup.
-I confess to eating it off the spoon.
+I confess to eating it by the spoonfuls.